Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Results

 \section{Results}

-We present a comprehensive evaluation of the S4ECG multi-epoch model across both in-distribution (ID) and out-of-distribution (OOD) scenarios.
-Our results demonstrate consistent and substantial improvements of multi-epoch models over conventional single-epoch approaches across all evaluated datasets and metrics, with statistical significance confirmed using a patient-level paired bootstrap (10,000 resamples; 95\% confidence intervals, CIs).
+We present a comprehensive evaluation of the S4ECG multi-window model across both ID and OOD scenarios.
+Our results demonstrate consistent and substantial improvements of multi-window models over conventional single-window approaches across all evaluated datasets and metrics, with statistical significance confirmed using a patient-level paired bootstrap (10,000 resamples; 95\% confidence intervals, CIs).